kaisenye/livekit-workflow-agent/README.md

-# Conduit - Dynamic Voice Agent Workflow System
+# Dynamic Voice Agent Workflow System

 A full-stack application that enables creation and execution of dynamic voice agent workflows, powered by LiveKit and React Flow.